clemsonciti/palmetto-documentation/pages/documentation/userguide_palmetto_overview.md

 <img src="{{site.baseurl}}/images/palmetto-front-view.png" style="width:500px">

 Palmetto is Clemson University's primary high-performance computing (HPC) resource;
 heavily utilized by researchers, students, faculty, and staff from a broad range of disciplines.

 Currently, Palmetto is comprised of 2021 compute nodes (totalling 23072 CPU cores), and features:

-* 2021 compute nodes, totalling 23072 cores
+* 2079 compute nodes, totalling 28832 cores
-* 386 nodes equipped with NVIDIA Tesla GPUs: 280 nodes with NVIDIA K20 GPUs (2 per node), 106 nodes with NVIDIA K40 GPUs (2 per node)
+* 595 nodes are equipped with 2x NVIDIA Tesla GPUs, with a total of 1194 GPUs in the cluster; 103 nodes each have 2x NVIDIA Tesla V100 GPUs
 * 4 nodes with Intel Phi co-processors (2 per node)
-* 6 large memory nodes (5 with 505GB, 1 with 2TB), 262 nodes with 128GB of memory
+* 17 large-memory nodes (with 0.5 TB - 2.0 TB of memory); in addition, 480 nodes have at least 128 GB of RAM
-* 100GB of personal space (backed up daily for 42 days) for each user
+* 100 GB of personal space (backed up daily for 42 days) for each user
-* "unlimited" scratch storage for temporary files
+* 726 TB of scratch storage space for computing and a burst-buffer
-* 10 Gbps Ethernet, 10 Gbps Myrinet and 56Gbps Infiniband networks
+* 10 and 25 Gbps Ethernet, and 56 and 100 Gbps Infiniband networks
-* maximum run time for a single task limited to 72 hours (Infiniband nodes) or 168 hours (Myrinet nodes)
+* ranked 9th among the public academic institutions in the US (and 392nd overall among all world-wide supercomputers) on Top500 list, as of November 2019
-* ranked 4th among the public academic institutions in the US on Top500 list (155 on Top500)
+* benchmarked at 1.4 PFlops (44,016 cores from Infiniband part of Palmetto)
-* benchmarked at 814.4 TFlops (17,372 cores from Infiniband part of Palmetto)
+* the cluster is 100% battery-backed

 ## Compute Hardware